rickhodder/FizzBuzz/README.md

 FizzBuzz is a simple number game in which you count, but replace certain numbers with the words "Fizz" and/or "Buzz", adhering to certain rules.

-1. Create a FizzBuzz() method that prints out the numbers 1 through 100, separated by newlines.
+1. Create a FizzBuzz() method that prints out the numbers 1 through 100, separated by newlines - one change - for testability, FizzBuzz will return a Dictionary<int,string>.
 2. Instead of numbers divisible by 3, the method should output "Fizz".
 3. Instead of numbers divisible by 5, the method should output "Buzz".
 4. Instead of numbers divisible by 3 and 5, the method should output "FizzBuzz".